nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

 ## Description (Keynote)

-This CookBook was created with the main purpose of helping people understand local privilege escalation techniques on Windows environments.
+This Cookbook was created with the main purpose of helping people understand local privilege escalation techniques on Windows environments.
 Moreover, it can be used for both attacking and defensive purposes.

-:information_source: This CookBook focuses only on misconfiguration vulnerabilities on Windows workstations/servers/machines.
+:information_source: This Cookbook focuses only on misconfiguration vulnerabilities on Windows workstations/servers/machines.

 :warning: Evasion techniques to bypass security protections, endpoints, and antivirus are not included in this cookbook.
 I created this PowerShell script, [TurnOffAV.ps1](/Lab-Setup-Scripts/TurnOffAV.ps1), which permanently disables Windows Defender.
 Run this with local Administrator privileges.

-The main structure of this CookBook includes the following sections:
+The main structure of this Cookbook includes the following sections:

 - Description (of the vulnerability)
 - Lab Setup